 The Land Buy-Back Program for Tribal Nations (Buy-Back Program) works closely with the tribes to efficiently and effectively achieve tribal land consolidation goals.
 It is critical that the Buy-Back Program and tribal leaders work together to ensure that landowners are made aware of the opportunity to sell their interests for the benefit of tribal communities.

-DOI is committed to a transparent process that provides the most opportunity for tribal government involvement and ongoing consultation with Indian Country.
+The Department of the Interior is committed to a transparent process that provides the most opportunity for tribal government involvement and ongoing consultation with Indian Country.
 The implementation of the Buy-Back Program will best succeed with the active involvement and commitment of tribal communities.

-Please explore this section for detailed information about the cooperative agreement application process, list actions tribes can take to prepare for the Program, and include sample outreach materials that can be used during implementation of the Buy-Back Program.
+Please explore this section for detailed information about the cooperative agreement application process, actions tribes can take to prepare for the Program, and sample outreach materials that can be used during implementation of the Buy-Back Program.

 About 243,000 landowners hold nearly three million fractional interests across Indian Country.
 The Buy-Back Program has identified 105 locations where land consolidation activities – such as planning, outreach, mapping, mineral evaluations, appraisals or acquisitions – have either already occurred or are expected to take place through the middle of 2021.
 This schedule reflects the vast majority of the total landowners and fractionated land across Program-eligible locations, representing more than 96 percent of all landowners; and more than 98 percent of both purchasable fractional interests and equivalent acres.

 The Program plans to reevaluate its resources and progress by November 2018 to determine if remaining resources exist so that they might be utilized at additional locations or locations where purchase offers have already been sent.